octacian/hardtrees/README.md

 Hard Trees [hardtrees]
 ======================
-**Version 0.1**

-**License: MIT (see LICENSE.txt)**
+**License: MIT (see LICENSE)**

 hardtrees is a mod with a very simple concept.
 Trees are made harder, meaning you cannot punch them with your fists.
 Instead, you must find rocks on cobble, stone, mossy cobble, or sandstone, and make the appropriate rock tool, in this case, an axe.
 However, to make an axe you must have sticks, for which there are two methods to obtain.
 When leaves are broken then have a 1 out of 13 chance to drop not only the broken node, but also a stick.
 Once every day, sticks also drop from trees to the group.
 The mod uses overrides to make trees unbreakable by hand, and also modifies leaves so that they drop the needed items.
 Leaves are also modified to act as ladders, so you can climb through the tops of trees.

 ## Mod Support
 hardtrees supports all trees within the moretrees and default mod as of July 7th, 2016.
 To add support for more trees, use the code below modified to fit the new tree and save it in hardtrees/override.lua.

 ```lua
 -- override tree node